w3f/polkadot-wiki/docs/learn/learn-architecture.md

 ## Validators

 [Validators](../general/glossary.md#validator), if elected to the validator set, produce blocks on the Relay Chain.
-They also accept proofs of valid state transition from collators.
-In return, they will receive staking rewards.
+They also accept proofs of valid state transition from collators and receive staking rewards in return.

+Validators are required to keep enough parachain blocks available for later use in their local storage.
+Those blocks are retrievable by peers who lack that information, so that they can reliably confirm the issued validity statements about parachain blocks.
+The [Availability & Validity](https://spec.polkadot.network/#chapter-anv) (AnV) protocol consists of multiple steps for successfully upholding those responsibilities.

 ## Nominators